dougbtv/dougbtv.github.io/_posts/2023-05-06-stable-diffusion-fedora-38.markdown

 screen -S ./webui.sh --listen
 ```

-NOTE: I fire it up in `screen`.
+*NOTE*: I fire it up in `screen`.
 If you don't have Stockholm Syndrome for screen you can decide to not be a luddite and modify it to use `tmux`.
 And if you need a [cheat sheet for screen](https://gist.github.com/jctosta/af918e1618682638aa82), there you go.
 I also use the `--listen` flag because I'm going to connect to this from other machines on my network.

-Then run `./user-webui.sh` the script once to get the venv, it may likely fail at this point.
+Then run the `./user-webui.sh` once to get the venv, it will likely fail at this point.
+Or if you're a smarter python user, create the venv yourself.

 Then enter the venv.